Schengen Visa For UAE Passport Holders And Citizens

 Types of Visa for UAE Passport Holders and Citizens Traveling to Schengen and EU Zones

 UAE passport holders still need to apply and obtain some types of visa if planning to travel to Schengen and EU zones.
-It is good to note here that the United Kingdom and the republic of Ireland are part of EU and not Schengen.
+It is good to note here that the United Kingdom and the Republic of Ireland are part of the EU and not Schengen.
 It is therefore required that you get a visa if you are planning to visit the two countries.
-Residents of UAE without UAE citizenship need Schengen visa to travel to Schengen zone.
-The following table outlines what types of visa a UAE passport holder needs before traveling to the aforementioned countries and zones.
+Residents of UAE without UAE citizenship need a Schengen visa to travel to the Schengen zone.
+The following table outlines what types of visas a UAE passport holder needs before travelling to the aforementioned countries and zones.

 |Type of Visa||Purpose of Travel|

 UAE passport holders and citizens are no longer required to apply for or obtain a Uniform Schengen Visa to travel to the Schengen visa zone.